mindkin/hourfleet/docs/carkit-training.md

 Symptom | Meaning | Things to check
 --- | --- | ---
-No LED showing  | Either the Tap Tap Go unit is not powered, or the car has moved, even slightly, in the last 5 seconds |
+No LED showing  | Either the Tap Tap Go unit is not powered, or the car has moved, even slightly, in the last 5 seconds | Check the main car kit is connected to the OBD port.
+Wait 5 seconds with the car idle and not being bumped or moved.
-Check the main car kit is connected to the OBD port Wait 5 seconds with the car idle and not being bumped or moved.
+Green plusing LED is unchanged when a valid QR key is presented | The camera is unable to 'see' the QR code on your phone screen | Esnure your phone screen is clear of rain, snow and dirt.
+Ensure the Tap Tap Go camera is free from rain, snow and dirt.
+Ensure the phone and screen have portrait orientation.
+Ensure the QR key is presented between 20 and 10 centimeters from the camera